DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method                              | Type     | Description
 ----------------------------------- | -------- | -----------
 `filterVisible()` | Selector | Creates a selector that filters a matching set leaving only visible elements.
+These are elements that *do not* have `display: none` or `visibility: hidden` CSS properties and have non-zero width and height.

 #### filterHidden

 Method                              | Type     | Description
 ----------------------------------- | -------- | -----------
 `filterHidden()` | Selector | Creates a selector that filters a matching set leaving only hidden elements.
+These are elements that have a `display: none` or `visibility: hidden` CSS property or zero width or height.

 ### filter